Thorleon/serverless-go-plugin/README.md

     cgo: 0 # CGO_ENABLED flag
     cmd: GOOS=linux go build -ldflags="-s -w"' # compile command
     monorepo: false # if enabled, builds function every directory (useful for monorepo where go.mod is managed by each function
+    supportedRuntimes: ["go1.x"] # the plugin compiles a function only if runtime is declared here (either on function or provider level)
 ```

 ## How does it work?

 The plugin compiles every Go function defined in `serverless.yaml` into `.bin` directory.
 After that it internally changes `handler` so that the Serverless Framework will deploy the compiled file not the source file.
-The plugin compiles a function only if `runtime` (either on function or provider level) is set to Go (`go1.x`).

 For every matched function it also overrides `package` parameter to